trulia/legoo/README.md

 There are tools already such as `MySQL LOAD INFILE`, [Sqoop](http://sqoop.apache.org) etc. Then why reinvent the wheel?

-Let me start with `MySQL LOAD INFILE` limitations which load `CSV` into `MySQL`.
+Let me start with `MySQL LOAD INFILE` limitations that load `CSV` into `MySQL`.
 First, target table must be pre defined.
-This would be a challenge if there are a lot of fields in `CSV`.
+This would be a challenge if there were a lot of fields in `CSV`.
 For instance, we have `CSV` from `salesforce` having 200+ columns.
-Creating ddl with appropriate column length is frustrating to say the least; Second, `CSV` must be local on `MySQL` server; Third, lacking of verification such as `CSV` line count to table count;
+Creating `MySQL DDL` with appropriate column length is frustrating to say the least; second, `CSV` must be local on `MySQL` server; Third, lacking of verification such as `CSV` line count to table count;

 To transfer data between `Hadoop`/`Hive` and `MySQL`, [Sqoop](http://sqoop.apache.org) from [Cloudera](http://www.cloudera.com) is the best tool available.
-However, the performance did not meet my expectations; It crasheed when there is carriage return or hive keywords (i.e. location) in `MySQL DDL`; User can not set the `Hive` cluster dynamically;  It can not create `MySQL table` dynamically when export `Hive` table to `MySQL`; Nor support `CSV` to `Hive`; only connect to `Hive` DB `default`; the list goes on and on and on and on.
+However, the performance did not meet my expectations; It crashed when there is carriage return or hive keywords (i.e. location) in `MySQL DDL`; User can not set the `Hive` cluster dynamically; It can not create `MySQL table` dynamically when export `Hive` table to `MySQL`; Nor support `CSV` to `Hive`; only connect to `Hive` DB `default`; the list goes on and on and on and on.

 Out of frustration, I built `legoo` during the [trulia](http://www.trulia.com) innovation week!

-For ease of programming, I created modules which are wrapper scripts with python function call.
-Here is the high level view of modules. more details covered in [Legoo modules](#legoo-modules).
+For ease of programming, I created modules,  which are wrapper scripts with python function call.
+Here is the high level view of modules.
+More details covered in [Legoo modules](#legoo-modules).

 ![diagram](https://raw.github.com/trulia/legoo/master/modules.jpg?login=pluo-trulia&token=974a2a8c87eb001d1219ab09e1794b18 "module diagram")